BaoCodeLab/SweepCluster/README.md

 ## The recomb_lg_test.sh is used to test the effect of different recombination length SNP clustering results
 We find that there are many factors that influence the clustering results.Recombination length has the greatest effect, which directly affects the number of cluster
 ### Useage:./recomb_lg_test.sh [arguments]
-### Parameters: [required]
-#### -vcf:
+#### {optional arguments}
-the vcf file
+    -vcf:     the vcf file
-#### -anno:
-tab-delimited file containing the annotations for the SNPs, with four columns, SNP locations, SNP coding types, the gene name where the SNP is located, and the corresponding gene ID.
+    -anno:    tab-delimited file containing the annotations for the SNPs, with four columns, SNP locations, SNP coding types, the gene name where the SNP is located, and the corresponding gene ID.
 SNP coding types include: “CDS_synon” for synonymous SNPs; “CDS_nonSynon” for non-synonymous SNPs; “pseudo-gene” for SNPs in pseudogene; “inter-gene” for inter-genic SNPs.
 Among the four types, non-synonymous SNPs should be defined as “CDS_nonSynon” because the keyword “CDS_nonSynon” will be used in SNP clustering.
 Other types could be defined as what you like. gene name and gene ID could be blank if the SNP is inter-genic; or alternatively, could be defined specifically, such as -gene1-gene2 indicating the presence of the SNP in the inter-genic region between gene1 and gene2.An example looks like below:260680  CDS_nonSynon oppD  AP53_241.The first row should be Loc  Type  Gene_Name Gene_ID
+    -operon:    tab-delimited file defining the gene operons, with one line for each gene.
+Each gene contains five columns for gene ID, the start location of the gene, the end location of the gene, the orientation of the gene, and the operon name the gene belongs to.
+If the gene operons of the genome have not yet defined well, the column of operon name could be replaced by the gene ID.
+However, the well-defined gene operons will be helpful for SNP clustering.
+An example looks like below:AP53_107  121551  122138  + Operon_30.
-#### -operon:
+#### -rate:
 tab-delimited file defining the gene operons, with one line for each gene.
 Each gene contains five columns for gene ID, the start location of the gene, the end location of the gene, the orientation of the gene, and the operon name the gene belongs to.
 If the gene operons of the genome have not yet defined well, the column of operon name could be replaced by the gene ID.
 However, the well-defined gene operons will be helpful for SNP clustering.
 An example looks like below:AP53_107  121551  122138  + Operon_30.
 #### -rate:
 It is a pre-estimated average mutation rate under the null hypothesis that the SNPs are independently and randomly distributed.